How autism spectrum disorder can affect play

-You can help your child with ASD by modelling this type of play and by encouraging her to explore objects around her.
-For example, you could encourage her to splash water in the bath and rub soap between her fingers.
+You can help your child with ASD by modelling this type of play and by encouraging your child to explore objects around them.
+For example, you could encourage your child to splash water in the bath and rub soap between their fingers.

 This is when children play with toys that need an action to produce the desired result – for example, pressing a button to play music, or winding up a jack-in-the-box.
 This type of play teaches children that their actions have effects and gives them a sense of control in their play.

-Your child with ASD might learn to operate toys on his own, through exploratory play, or you might need to show him.
-Praising your child when he does the right action will encourage him to keep doing it.
-It will also encourage him to interact with other toys in a cause-and-effect way as well.
+Your child with ASD might learn to operate toys independently, through exploratory play, or you might need to show your child how.
+Praising your child when they do the right action will encourage them to keep doing it.
+It will also encourage your child to interact with other toys in a cause-and-effect way as well.